rinujk/COVID-19-Audio-Assistant/README.md

 https://www.parsehub.com/docs/ref/api/v2/

 The detailed web scraping process with ParseHub is as follows.
-•	Open ParseHub and select the option for a new project.
+1. Open ParseHub and select the option for a new project.

-•	In the space provided for pasting the website URL, paste the link to the Worldometers website.	(https://www.worldometers.info/coronavirus/)
+2. In the space provided for pasting the website URL, paste the link to the Worldometers website.	(https://www.worldometers.info/coronavirus/)
-•	Click select the data that needs to be scraped from the website.
+3. Click select the data that needs to be scraped from the website.
 It is possible to use the relative selection tool to connect different data.

-•	After selecting data, click 'Get Data' to retrieve it, after which the API key, Project token, and Run token is generated.
-These tokens are used while running the python code.
+4. After selecting data, click 'Get Data' to retrieve it, after which the API key, Project token, and Run token is generated.
+These tokens are used to extract covid-19 related data from the website.

 Implementation
 1. Import the necessary libraries